 You’d be forgiven if you think the internet search engine game starts and ends with Google.
 While the Mountain View, California-based company certainly is synonymous with search, unfortunately the same holds true for data breaches and privacy concerns.

-On the other hand, you may not know about DuckDuckGo, the search engine that promises not to keep your data.
+DuckDuckGo is a search engine that promises not to keep your data.
 The tradeoff for not mining your data is that DuckDuckGo’s search results lack any personalization.
 That means things such as your location and search history won’t figure into your results.

 DuckDuckGo was launched in 2008 by MIT grad and tech entrepreneur Gabriel Weinberg, who was the company’s only employee for a few years.
 In 2011, he hired some other folks and moved the company out of his home to some fresh digs in Paoli, Pennsylvania.